kittpogi23/Coursera_Capstone/README.md

-# Coursera_Capstone Segmenting and Clustering Neighborhoods in Toronto
+# Coursera_Capstone: Segmenting and Clustering Neighborhoods in Toronto
 Final Module for the IBM Professional Certificate